2025 AI Website Builder Security Essentials: Protecting Data and Customer Trust

 Hackers are always looking for new vulnerabilities in software.
 On a self-hosted site, it’s your job to keep everything updated.
 With a managed AI website builder, the platform's security team is on it, constantly updating code to shield you from the latest threats.

-As cybersecurity experts often point out, this hands-off approach is a lifesaver for freelancers and small teams who don't have a dedicated IT person.
+Cybersecurity experts often point out that this hands-off approach is a lifesaver for freelancers and small teams without a dedicated IT person.

 On top of that, these platforms serve as a powerful shield against common cyberattacks.

-They usually have things like DDoS protection (to stop your site from getting knocked offline by bad traffic) and malware scanning that finds and gets rid of nasty code before it does any real damage.
-Think of your website as your digital storefront—this infrastructure is what keeps the doors open and makes sure it's a safe place for your customers.
+They usually have features like DDoS protection (to stop your site from getting knocked offline by bad traffic) and malware scanning that finds and removes nasty code before it does any real damage.
+Think of your website as your digital storefront.
+This infrastructure is what keeps the doors open and ensures it's a safe place for your customers.

 And your own account security is a big deal, too.